2023 Most Popular Online Public Health Bachelor's Degree Schools in Florida

 After completing their Bachelor's Degree, public health graduates from UF Online carry an average student debtload of $19,060.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $248.

-With a ranking of #6, Rasmussen University - Florida did quite well on this year’s most popular schools for public health students working on their online bachelor’s degree.
-Rasmussen University - Florida is a moderately-sized private for-profit school located in the city of Ocala.
+Rasmussen University - Florida ranked #6 on this year’s Most Popular Online Public Health Bachelor’s Degree Schools in Florida list.
+Rasmussen University - Florida is a moderately-sized private for-profit school located in the small city of Ocala.

 About 97% of the students majoring in public health at the school are women while 3% are male.